DeviceNut/PixelNutApp/README.md

 2) Advanced pattern creation with both phone app and browser.

-3) Support for hardware input devices such as accelerometers, gyroscopes, range finders, microphones, and solar cells.
+3) Support for additional hardware input devices such as range finders, microphones, and solar cells.